 There are a variety of ways that people pay for counseling: health insurance, HSA funds, pay out-of-pocket, help from family, charitable organizations, sliding scales, EAP through work, trauma survivor funds, etc. You can check with your health insurance to see if, how, and what mental health services are covered.
 If you have a HSA account, check and see how you can use your funds for counseling.
 Many private practice mental health professionals are not innetwork insurance providers and do not bill insurance.
 If that is the case, you may still be able to get some of your costs reimbursed from your insurance company at the out-of-network rate.
 Check with your insurance company.

 ***Turning Point Counseling Services does not bill insurance and we are not in-network for any insurance companies.
 Therefore, clients pay for services out-of-pocket.
+We accept cash, check, visa, MC, and Discover.
 Some are able to get reimbursed from their insurance or HSA.
 We also have a sliding scale that can be used, as needed.

 Psychiatrist are medical doctors with a specialty in mental health.
 They're able to prescribe medication and therapy.
 Many psychiatrists do medication only.
 Therapists are not medical doctors and do not prescribe medication.
 They have been trained to work with mental health issues.
 Oftentimes people will have both a therapist and a psychiatrist.
 Sometimes just one or the other.

 There's never a guarantee that therapy will work.
 There are a lot of variables that enable therapeutic progress.
 Some of these include motivation and effort of the client, honesty and openness of client, relationship between therapist and client, getting medication needs met, certain medical issues, relationship dynamics, addiction issues, expertise of the therapist regarding the issues, etc. One of the most important elements for success is communicating your needs, expectations and concerns with your therapist.